gherasima/passwd-linux/README.md

 });
 ```

-Change password if user exist and old password is correct (SHA512 only):
+Change password if user exist and old password is correct (SHA512 only)

 ```js
 var passwd = require('passwd-linux');